85ip9gh/SpringBoot_CRUD_1/README.md

 - react image successfully ran on google cloud run and was able to be accessed through internet, but cloud run is not viable for a full-stack application.
 Need to do more research and probably use a gcp vm or multiple vm instances to host front-end, back-end and database.
 - Changed cars on homepage to be generated in div "cards" instead of table elements.
 Much easier to style with css this way.
-Need to figure out
+Website as a whole needs to be styled and made presentable - might use css website template for this.

 # Initial Sketches: